 '''

-hello

-build.sbt

-project

-Dependencies.scala

-build.properties

-src

-main

-scala

 example

 Hello.scala

 test

 scala

+example

 HelloSpec.scala

 '''

 The build.sbt file configures the project.
 It manages the version of Scala used for the project, third-party libraries used in the project, and many other things.
 Source files are in the src directory.
 Files in main are main source files, while files in test are only for testing.
 You can add files into the src/main/scala directory and edit them to write code.